Information flow in parameterized quantum circuits: Introduction

 In this work, we propose a novel method to characterize the information flow in PQCs to incorporate correlations between parameters in a quantum circuit.
 To quantify the information flow, we first consider a graph representation of quantum circuits to define paths between the two-qubit unitaries present in the quantum circuit.
 We then introduce a measure of distance between two points in a circuit by mapping local unitaries into a multi-qubit state and using mutual information between the resulting single-qubit states.
 Finally, using the distance metric, we propose a new method for stochastic optimization of variational algorithms using a subset of gate parameters from a selected (random or shortest) path.
+The proposed method fits into a larger family of approaches based on parameter-subset optimization, including sequential single-parameter optimization~\cite{nakanishi2020sequential}, layer-wise strategies~\cite{skolik2021layerwise, xiao2022reconstructing, jattana2023improved,campos2021training}, and adaptive machine-learning approaches~\cite{halder2023machine,liu2023training}.
+However, the explored path-based subsets differ from the subsets explored in existing works.
+Furthermore, the proposed path-based subsets have the advantage that they directly allow for the use of distance-based metrics as physics-inspired heuristics for adaptively guiding the choice of parameters throughout the optimization---as illustrated using the metric proposed in this work.

 We perform numerical simulations to analyze the performance of the proposed method for two different tasks; ground state energy estimation and binary classification.
 Applying our method for optimization of VQAs, we observe that using (shortest) paths consistently outperforms the stochastic gradient-based method.